 When you use an iPhone app, many will prompt you to give permission to track.
 Click the “no” option and Apple will apply a barrier that prevents the app from collecting data for targeted advertising.

-You can wait to see those prompt when you download new apps, or be proactive and go to Settings > Privacy > Tracking and switch off the toggle option for “Allow Apps To Request To Track”.
+You can wait to see those prompts when you download new apps, or be proactive and go to Settings > Privacy > Tracking and switch off the toggle option for “Allow Apps To Request To Track”.

 Changing your settings on an android can vary depending on which model you’re using, but you should be able to access your settings easily and find a privacy option.
 For example, on a Google Pixel phone go to Settings > Privacy > Advanced >Ads then choose “Delete Advertising ID”.